| Read Time: 4 minutes | Immigration Law

 At the Master Calendar Hearing

-Usually, the master hearing begins with the judge informing you of your rights during removal or deportation proceedings, including:
+Usually, the master hearing in immigration court begins with the judge informing you of your rights during removal or deportation proceedings, including:

 • Your right to be represented by an attorney;